kvmoore/kmoore-my-knowledge-base/content/2 types/index.md

 title: Different types of Neural Networks
 ---
 ## Related Categories
-Different types of neural networks will have a different architectures [[architecture/index]].
+Different types of neural networks will have a different architectures [[3 architecture/index|3 Architecture]].

 ## Sections